chinapedia/wikipedia.abstract.en/Page/Titanium.md

 Consumer and architectural

-Titanium-stamps.jpg]] Titanium metal is used in automotive applications, particularly in automobile and motorcycle racing where low weight and high strength and rigidity are critical.[138]
+]] Titanium metal is used in automotive applications, particularly in automobile and motorcycle racing where low weight and high strength and rigidity are critical.[138]
 The metal is generally too expensive for the general consumer market, though some late model Corvettes have been manufactured with titanium exhausts,[139] and a Corvette Z06's LT4 supercharged engine uses lightweight, solid titanium intake valves for greater strength and resistance to heat.[140]

 Titanium is used in many sporting goods: tennis rackets, golf clubs, lacrosse stick shafts; cricket, hockey, lacrosse, and football helmet grills, and bicycle frames and components.
 Although not a mainstream material for bicycle production, titanium bikes have been used by racing teams and adventure cyclists.[141]

 Titanium alloys are used in spectacle frames that are rather expensive but highly durable, long lasting, light weight, and cause no skin allergies.
 Many backpackers use titanium equipment, including cookware, eating utensils, lanterns, and tent stakes.
 Though slightly more expensive than traditional steel or aluminium alternatives, titanium products can be significantly lighter without compromising strength.
 Titanium horseshoes are preferred to steel by farriers because they are lighter and more durable.[142]

-El_Guggenheim_vizcaíno._(1454058701).jpg's Guggenheim Museum, Bilbao]] Titanium has occasionally been used in architecture.
+'s Guggenheim Museum, Bilbao]] Titanium has occasionally been used in architecture.
 The Monument to Yuri Gagarin, the first man to travel in space (), as well as the Monument to the Conquerors of Space on top of the Cosmonaut Museum in Moscow are made of titanium for the metal's attractive colour and association with rocketry.[143][144]
 The Guggenheim Museum Bilbao and the Cerritos Millennium Library were the first buildings in Europe and North America, respectively, to be sheathed in titanium panels.[145]
 Titanium sheathing was used in the Frederic C. Hamilton Building in Denver, Colorado.[146]

 Because of titanium's superior strength and light weight relative to other metals (steel, stainless steel, and aluminium), and because of recent advances in metalworking techniques, its use has become more widespread in the manufacture of firearms.
 Primary uses include pistol frames and revolver cylinders.
 For the same reasons, it is used in the body of laptop computers (for example, in Apple's PowerBook line).[147]